 If you’re like me (and you probably are if you’re reading this post!), you’re looking for cute, flattering swimsuits that are still conservative and comfortable, especially if you’re an older mom like me.
-(I’m 40 with a 4 and 1 year old.)
+(I’m 40 with a four and a one-year-old.)
 I don’t want anything too skimpy, and I need to be able to move around and hold the kiddos without worrying about things staying in place.
 I also don’t usually like anything too trendy or super cheaply made.
 (However, if there’s an occasion you want a fun swimsuit for, sometimes a cheaper option is best for one-time wear.)

 I believe in quality over quantity, so I typically buy 1-2 nice bathing suits a year and just alternate.
 Again, the key here is buying suits that are simple and not too trendy.
-In this post, I’m rounding up my favorite picks so far, at lots of different price ranges.
+In this post, I’m rounding up the best bathing suits for moms at many different price ranges.

 The La Blanca Island Goddess One-Piece Swimsuit is hands-down the best one-piece swimsuit for the price.
-It has everything you could want: a built-in bra for support, just the right amount of tummy control, and a flattering silhouette that enhances your shape.
-The neckline is tastefully sexy and the bum is full-coverage.
+It has everything you could want: a built-in bra for support, just the right amount of tummy control (especially great if you’re postpartum), and a flattering silhouette that enhances your shape.
+The neckline is tastefully sexy, and the bum is full-coverage.
 The fabric is soft yet holds you in, and the straps stay put even when you’re running after kids.
 It’s classic, timeless, and worth every penny.
 I find that it runs true-to-size (maybe a tiny bit small).
-I have a size 4 in this.
+I have a size 2 in this.
 See how it fits in this LTK video.

 The DreamSculpt Square Neck One Piece is viral for good reason.
 It’s designed to feel like shapewear and it does.
 They use luxury French compression fabric that targets key problem areas.
-This swimsuit is ultra flattering, but it isn’t easy to get on and off because it’s so tight.
+This swimsuit is ultra flattering ( one of the most flattering one piece bathing suits I’ve ever tried), but it isn’t easy to get on and off because it’s so tight.
 If you’re looking for the most cinching swimsuit on the market, this is it.
 It’s comfortable once you’re wearing it, but I’m telling you, getting it on and off is quite an ordeal.
 I do recommend it, but just be aware!
 Size up 1 size in this.
 I shared a short video try-on on LTK here.

-Left On Friday is known for high-quality, sporty swimwear, and the Peak One-Piece is no exception.
+Left On Friday is known for high-quality, sporty swimwear, and the Peak One-Piece is no exception (I have a full review of Left on Friday swimwear here).
 It’s made of a compressive yet comfortable fabric that keeps everything secure (it feels similar to activewear).
-The neckline is flattering but not too revealing, and the leg cut elongates your frame but it’s not cheeky.
+The neckline is flattering but not too revealing, and the leg cut elongates your frame, but it’s not cheeky.
 I bought two different colors in this swimsuit for the upcoming summer, but I’ll probably only keep one since they’re the same style.
 I love the fun cutout that makes this swimsuit interesting but still pretty conservative.
-Go up 1 size in this too.
+Go up one size in this.
+See a try-on video from LTK here.

 This Left on Friday bikini set is my very favorite of all of the two pieces I’ve ever had.
 The brand makes super high quality pieces that feel sporty while also being super flattering.
 I wear an XS in the top and the bottoms.
 I prefer the High Tide bottoms for a high-waist style.

 I love a simple linen button-down as a swim coverup.
 It feels appropriate enough to wear over swimsuits when I’m running into the clubhouse or restroom; the sleeves add nice UV coverage, and I appreciate the relaxed feel.
-This Beach Shirt from J.Crew is slightly sheer and oversized.
+This Beach Shirt from J.Crew is lightweight and oversized.

 For an affordable pick, this short crochet coverup is amazing.
 I love the open-back and relaxed fit.
 I have a size small.

 The slimming swimsuits usually combine ruching, tummy control panels, and high-waisted cuts.
 Dark colors and vertical patterns can also help create a more elongated, streamlined look.
-Fabrics like nylon and spandex provide the right mix of support and flexibility, ensuring a comfortable fit.
+Fabrics like nylon and spandex provide the right mix of support and flexibility, ensuring a comfortable fit (I’ve rounded up the best Hunza G dupes here).
 The most slimming option from the swimsuits above is easily the Stylest DreamSculpt Square Neck One Piece.

 Since I had my c-section, my lower belly protrudes just a little bit (and sometimes it’s a pretty noticeable shelf, especially when my scar is tight from working out).
 While it doesn’t bother me, I don’t really want others to see it.
 It just feels private, if that makes sense?
 I wore the La Blanca swimsuit all summer last year since the ruching disguised everything.
 Darker colors help a lot too.
 Look for swimsuits with ruching, peplum details, or a wrap design.
 High-waisted bikini bottoms can also help by smoothing out the lower stomach area.
 Tummy control panels are another great feature to look for, as they offer gentle compression without being too tight.